 The Roles of A Proliferation-Inducing Ligand (APRIL) and B-Cell Activating Factor (BAFF) in IgA Nephropathy

-In IgA nephropathy (IgAN), elevated levels of the circulating autoantigen, galactose-deficient IgA1, are critical to disease pathogenesis.
-Abnormal B-cell glycosylation pathways produce the autoantigen that, upon recognition by autoantibodies, forms immune complexes.
-Genetic as well as in vitro, in vivo, and human immunologic studies identified APRIL (a proliferation-inducing ligand) and BAFF (B-cell activating factor) as key cytokines controlling B-cell development and differentiation of antibody-secreting cells.
+In IgA nephropathy (IgAN), elevated levels of the circulating autoantigen galactose-deficient IgA1 are critical to disease pathogenesis.
+Abnormal B-cell glycosylation pathways produce the autoantigen that, on recognition by autoantibodies, forms immune complexes.
+Genetic as well as in vitro, in vivo, and human immunologic studies have identified APRIL (a proliferation-inducing ligand) and BAFF (B-cell activating factor) as key cytokines controlling B-cell development and the differentiation of antibody-secreting cells.